Coinbaseallpayment/Blockchain-explorer/README.md

 **This transaction has {2/3} Confirmations.
 Kindly confirm all blocks {3/3}**

-✅ This transaction is efficient, no issues detected.✓⃝
+    ✅ This transaction is efficient, no issues detected.✓⃝ Total Receving {0.48529800 BTC}

 **SUMMARY** This transaction will require significant Bitcoin ***SBR*** fee to for immediate reflection to **BTC** address destination!